UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/Layla.el/index.md

 ### Week 20 - 26 May

 ## Hardware
-Infrared Flame sensor: I used this to detect any nearby fires.
+- *Infrared Flame sensor*: I used this to detect any nearby fires.
-Active buzzer module: This buzzer is activated when the flame sensor detects fire, or when rfid detects unauthorised car.
+- *Active buzzer module*: This buzzer is activated when the flame sensor detects fire, or when rfid detects unauthorised car.
-Servomotor: Used as a barrier.
+- *Servomotor*: Used as a barrier.
-Infrared sensor: Two of them are used with the servomotors, they indicate nearby cars so that the servo barrier opens.
+- *Infrared sensor*: Two of them are used with the servomotors, they indicate nearby cars so that the servo barrier opens.
 Three of them are used to detect if parking spaces are occupied or not.
-Rfid module: I used it to differ between authorised and unauthorised cars.
+- *Rfid module*: I used it to differ between authorised and unauthorised cars.
 Authorised have a recognised card attached to it, the unauthorised ones will have a different card attached.
-Green leds: used to indicate free parking spots.
+- *Green leds*: used to indicate free parking spots.
-Red leds: used to indicate occupied parking spots.
+- *Red leds*: used to indicate occupied parking spots.

 ### Schematics
 ![Kicad schematic where the pins are connected directly to pico  but the ground and vcc are not](kicad1.png)